digidotcom/xbee-python/examples/communication/SendDataAsyncSample/readme.txt

   ------------
   This sample Python application shows how to send data asynchronously from the XBee device to another remote device on the same network.
-Transmitting data asynchronously means the execution will not be blocked during the transmit request, but you will not be able to determine if the data was sent successfully.
+Transmitting data asynchronously means the execution is not blocked during the transmit request, but you cannot determine if the data was successfully sent.

   The application sends data asynchronously to a remote XBee device on the network with a specific node identifier (name).